fractel/slate/source/includes/_authentication.md

 }
 ```

-Fonestorm uses an API key to allow access to the API.
-Fonestorm expects for the API key (also called a "token") to be included in all API requests to the server in a header that looks like the following:
+FoneStorm uses an API key to allow access to the API.
+FoneStorm expects for the API key (also called a "token") to be included in all API requests to the server in a header that looks like the following:

 `token: key`